Next to physical health, getting financially fit tops many New Year’s resolution lists every year.

 A great one to try is called the “debt snowball.”Author and Radio Personality Dave Ramsey often discusses this strategy.

-Next put the debts in order from smallest amount owed to the largest.
+Next put the debts in order from the smallest amount owed to the largest.

 - Credit Card A: balance: $300, minimum monthly payment: $25, interest: 18 percent